Make yourself at home.

 Your room.

 We want you to feel right at home.
-Your room is a safe space for you and your baby and we encourage you to make it your own with your own belongings, personal items, photos etc.
+Your room is a safe space for you and your family and we encourage you to make it your own with your own belongings, personal items, photos etc.

 Your room was designed with plenty of storage for your things.
 You’ll find built in wardrobes, under bed storage and drawers to fill as you please.